Music Tuition At Walton High- Walnut Tree Campus 2021/2022

 - Any problems which the student may have with music lessons must be discussed with the Subject Leader for Music as soon as possible.

 - Music lessons may continue on days when special events are timetabled.
-It is a student’s responsibility to attend lessons that day in negotiation with the teacher.
+It is a student’s responsibility to attend lessons.

 - Lessons should also be arranged with the music teacher when there is to be a period absence.
 In such cases, the teacher may give extra time prior to and after the absence in lieu of the time missed.